Why do so many spies want Gina Haspel to run the CIA? It's a secret

 Breaking News Emails

-WASHINGTON — Former CIA case officer John Maguire, who backs President Trump, has almost nothing in common politically with John Brennan, the former CIA director who served President Obama.
+WASHINGTON — Former CIA case officer John Maguire, who backs President Donald Trump, has almost nothing in common politically with John Brennan, the former CIA director who served President Barack Obama.

 But they both agree that Gina Haspel should be the next CIA director.